 That’s the good news but you can depend on economists to find the dark cloud in every silver lining.
 The stampede of individual amateur investors into the stock market historically marks the final leg of a bull market and is commonly referred to on “the street” as a “melt-up.”
 It is not solely confined to the United States as, unsurprisingly in our globalized economy, the same investor behavior appears to be happening in Japanese, European, and emerging markets stocks.
 One counterintuitive plus is that inflows to bond markets also appear to have surged despite the warning signs that interest rates are headed upward.
 Another positive is that while the final leg of this long-running bull market may have begun, final legs have historically extended for as long as six years in the past and there is little on the near-term horizon that would create bad times for stocks as an asset class.

 Meanwhile, the ten-year U.S. Treasury bond experienced a surge in yield to 2.66 percent, doubling its yield from a year and a half ago.
 As bond prices move down when interest rates move up, that equates to a declining bond market.
 The dollar was largely unchanged, oil declined 1.29 percent to $63.57, and gold prices slipped half a percent to $1,331.10.
-As a side note, Bitcoin is down 21 percent year to date and about 42 percent in the last month.
+As a side note, as it has been stated on DC Forecasts digital currency news, Bitcoin is down 21 percent year to date and about 42 percent in the last month.
 Perhaps the most notable thing about the markets is that they appear to have ignored the shutdown of the U.S. federal government as a non-event.

 While there was a flurry of economic indicator releases in the week ending on January 12, this most recent week is one with a corresponding dearth of new data.
 Almost all of the long-term indicators still point to continued economic growth and even the potential for some acceleration.